Improve Your Soil

-Greenhouses have been one of the greatest ways to improve productivity of your plants and to lower the impact of weather changes on your crops.
-As you already know, one of the main parts of our farm in Luang Prabang are actually greenhouses that we introduced in order to stimulate other farmers to do it too.
-The same as in farming on open field, soil and soil quality plays crucial role in making sure your crops have a good starting point for growth.
+Greenhouses have been one of the greatest ways to improve your soil of your plants.
+It also helps to lower the impact of weather changes on your crops.
+As you already know, one of the main parts of our farm in Luang Prabang are actually greenhouses.
+We introduced in order to stimulate other farmers to do it too.
+The same as in farming on open field, soil and soil quality plays crucial role in growing good crops.

 Types of soil suitable for greenhouses